geunee20/geunee20.github.io/_posts/2024-05-24-Controller-Design-Day-3.md

 \end{bmatrix} \tag{3}
 $$

-In our scenario, the Jacobian matrix captures the relationship between each joint parameter and the position and orientation of link3's center of mass, since our system does not include a typical end-effector.
+In my scenario, the Jacobian matrix captures the relationship between each joint parameter and the position and orientation of link3's center of mass, since my system does not include a typical end-effector.

 # II.
-Our Scenario
+My Scenario

 ### A. A Triple-Link Mechanism with a Fixed Base